vdakov/hoa-microservice-app/docs/sprintRetrospectives/sprint_3_retrospective.md

 approaching, I will try to do my best
 - Storing a notification only works if the superclass is _not_ abstract.
 I would still like to make it abstract, so I will have to figure out how to solve this during the refactoring process

+### Task: Finish functionality of joining/leaving HOAs - Steve Varadi
+- make functionality for leaving
+- plug into gateway
+- write tests for everything

+#### Notes
+- Less friction in leaving than expected
+    - Existence of connection table means I don't have to worry about cascading
+- Falling ill severely dropped productivity
+- managed to plug it in to gateway relatively easily
+- some tests came out little mindless to achieve high coverage (aka basically just testing that mocking works)